 Lands associated with the single, fully reclaimed lease tract in New Mexico were returned to the public domain in 1994.
 In 1999, under similar circumstances, lands associated with the five lease tracts located in Utah were also returned to the public domain.

 In April 2008, DOE executed new, 10-year lease agreements with the existing leaseholders of the 13 active lease tracts.
 In June 2008, DOE executed new, 10-year lease agreements (through a competitive bid process) for 18 of the 19 inactive lease tracts; the remaining lease tract (C-JD-8A) received no bids and was placed on inactive status indefinitely.
 Subsequent to the execution of leases, lease tract C-JD-7A was incorporated into lease tract C-JD-7, and one of the 18 lease tracts (C-SR-14) was returned to DOE and also placed on inactive status indefinitely.
-Click here for a summary of lease tract metrics.

 In early 2011, DOE determined that a Programmatic Environmental Impact Statement should be prepared to further assess the potential environmental impacts, including site-specific impacts, associated with program activities that were defined under a reasonable range of alternatives.